Looking for must-have skills for bloggers in 2019? Please read on…

 Blogging – A Business

-The only thing you need to understand is, blogging is business, and business requires more than what just a writing skill.
+The only thing you need to understand is, blogging is business, and business requires more than just a writing skill.
 There are quite a few things to consider, such as SEO, Social Media, Branding, Marketing, Web Research, and more importantly, Time Management.

 Take a look around, and you’ll find most of the influencers, who may be great writers too, having excellent marketing skills.
 People like Ann Handley and Guy Kawaski have been the top influencers, yet great writers.